A local AI for Gramps?

 c.
 Concrete example

-Even though “D153” and “D154” are phonetically close, X and Y might be numerically very different, failing to reflect their similarity.
+Even if “D153” and “D154” are phonetically close, X and Y could be very different numerically, which does not reflect their similarity.

-• If you want to store keys compactly in a database (though 4 characters are already very compact).
+• If you want to store keys compactly in a database (although 4 characters are already very compact).

-• If you want to experiment with numeric representations for a specific project (e.g., a custom clustering algorithm).
+• If you want to experiment with numerical representations for a specific project (e.g., a custom clustering algorithm).

 5. Simpler alternative